Subscribe to updates

 2026/27 Revenue Budget and Medium-Term Financial Strategy (MTFS)

-- Council Housing (HRA): A balanced budget was proposed for 2026/27, with a significant investment of £0.94 billion planned for repairs and improvements to homes.
-A rent increase of 4.8% (CPI + 1%) plus £2 was proposed.
+• Council Housing (HRA): A balanced budget was proposed for 2026/27, with a £0.94 billion investment planned for repairs and home improvements.
+The HRA reported no structural deficit and proposed a rent increase of 4.8% (CPI + 1%) plus £2.
+Efficiencies of £2.8 million were identified.

-- Treasury Management: The management of the council's cash balances and external debt was discussed, with external borrowing of £426 million and cash balances ranging from £40 million to £100 million.
+• Treasury Management: The council's approach to managing cash balances and external debt was presented, with external borrowing of £426 million and cash balances ranging from £40 million to £100 million.

 Hammersmith and Fulham Health and Care Partnership Update